mzwaa/web_programming_fundamentals-/git-tutorial-101/Tutorial_08_Stashing_and_Resetting/README.md

-# Tutorial 08: Stashing and Resetting
+# Tutorial 08 Stashing and Resetting

-Description and objectives go here.
+Welcome to Tutorial 08 Stashing and Resetting.
+Complete the assignments below to reinforce your learning.